Skip to main content

 To request a routine appointment in advance during opening times:

-Get medical advice from a doctor or nurse
+Get advice from a doctor or nurse – non urgent

 To ask a non-urgent medical question: